Don’t let the idea of making pie crust scare you! With this Easy Pie Crust recipe, you’ll become an expert pie crust maker in only a few short steps!

 Should pie dough be chilled before rolling?

-For this easy pie crust recipe, I do recommend chilling it before rolling.
+For this easy pie crust recipe, I do recommend chilling it before rolling it out with a rolling pin.
 30-60 minutes is enough if you don’t have much time, but you can certainly prepare it a day in advance too.

 If you find that your pie crust is too firm when you pull it out of the fridge, let it rest at room temperature for 5-10 minutes before rolling so that you have a crust that is easy to work with.